Slavery in South Africa

-Slavery in South Africa existed from 1653 in the Dutch Cape Colony until the abolition of slavery in the British Cape Colony on 1 January 1834.
+Slavery in South Africa existed from 1653 in the Dutch Cape Colony until the abolition of slavery in the British Cape Colony on 1 December of 1834.
 This followed the British banning the trade of slaves between colonies in 1807, with their emancipation by 1834.
 Beyond legal abolition, slavery continued in the Boer republics, particularly the South African Republic (Transvaal) through the system of inboekstelsel after the Great Trek.

 Dutch rule

 In 1652, Jan van Riebeeck set up a refreshment station for ships bound to the Dutch East Indies in what is now Cape Town.
 After failing to obtain cattle and local people willing to work by negotiating with them, Van Riebeeck introduced slavery in the Dutch Cape Colony.
 The first slave, Abraham van Batavia, arrived in 1653 ("van Batavia" meaning "from Batavia", the name of Jakarta during the Dutch colonial period), and shortly afterward, a slaving voyage was undertaken from the Cape to Mauritius and Madagascar.

 In April 1657, there were ten slaves in the settlement, from a population of 144.
 That increased greatly the next year, when the Dutch captured a Portuguese slaver with 500 Angolan slaves, and 250 were taken to the Cape.
 Two months later, a further 228 slaves arrived from Guinea.
 The process was enhanced when settler colonialism commenced when former Dutch East India Company officials were granted land lots.
 The agricultural settlements of the Boers economically dislocated the pastoral Khoekhoe in Table Bay, who were forced to serve as servants due to their loss of grazing land.
 The Dutch colonists additionally imported slaves from Portuguese Mozambique, Madagascar, Dutch Ceylon and Dutch India.
 Slaves in the Dutch colonies were given poor food, subject to poor living conditions, and punished with whipping for fleeing or disobeying orders.